Verticordia mitodes

-Verticordia mitodes is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia mitodes is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is a shrub with a single, highly-branched main stem, small leaves and small spikes of magenta-coloured flowers in late spring.

 Description

 Verticordia mitodes is a shrub with a single main stem with many side branches, which grows to a height of 15-45 cm and 20-60 cm wide.
 Its leaves are broadly elliptic to egg-shaped, 1-2 mm long, 0.5-1.0 mm wide and are covered with short hairs.

 The flowers are sweetly scented and are arranged in spike-like groups, each flower on a spreading stalk 2-3.5 mm long.
 The floral cup is a top-shaped, about 2.5 mm long, 5-ribbed and glabrous with rounded green appendages.
 The sepals are 3-4 mm long, pale pink to magenta-coloured and have between 5 and 7 hairy lobes.
 The petals are a similar colour to the sepals, 4-5 mm long and have a fringe a further 2.5-3 mm long.
 The style is 5-6 mm long, curved and has a tuft of hairs near the tip.
 Flowering time is from late October to December.